tonyyunyang/tonyyunyang.github.io/_posts/2024-09-17-master-defense.md

 I am very excited to announce that my master thesis defense date has been set for **October 22nd, 2024**.

-The thesis is on **"Emotion Recognition in Immersive Environments"**, it will be submited to IMWUT in November.
+The thesis is on **"Emotion Recognition in Immersive Environments"**, the work is under progress, aiming for top-tier conference submission.

 More details will be shared in the coming weeks.